ocharles/blog/posts/2014-05-02-well-typed-guide-haskell-type-system.md

 relations between types).

 However, we can go further with this data type.
-One problem we noticed was that this type wasn't restricitive enough - GHC will quite happily accept types like of `Vec Bool Char`, which is completely meaningless!
+One problem we noticed was that this type wasn't restrictive enough - GHC will quite happily accept types like of `Vec Bool Char`, which is completely meaningless!
 Even though we can't construct any terms of this type, it would be good if we were prevented from making such mistakes as soon as possible.
 Using the recent data type promotion